wseaton/sqlmesh/docs/concepts/macros.md

 These operators aren't too useful if the argument's value is hard-coded.
 Instead, the argument can consist of code executable by Python.

-For example, the `WHERE` clause will be included in this query because 1 is in fact less than 2:
+For example, the `WHERE` clause will be included in this query because 1 less than 2:

 ```sql linenums="1"
 MODEL (